bagelquant/update_mysql/update_mysql.md

 **Do not commit your database password or Tushare token to public repositories.**
 Consider using environment variables or a separate configuration file for sensitive information.

----

-For further customization or troubleshooting, refer to the source code in `main.py`.